noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - convenient way to construct data composed from cases
 - ordinal: the value of each enum field, starting at 0
   - only simple enum values have ordinal numbers, not parameterized values
+- preferred way to represent case class hierarchies
+  - i.e.
+    - instead of this: a hierarchy of abstract class > object of case classes with fields
+    - do this: an enum (abstract class) of parameterized fields

 ```scala
 // shorthand: with simple values